 In the end, between 1962 and 1964, the Mossad was able to bring some 100,000 Moroccan Jews to Israel.

-N (name withheld), 73, is one of those former agents.
-She is less famous than Barzilai, and prefers it that way, being unwilling to talk about most of her own Mossad adventures, since she would do so only if her entire team would come forward.
+Nina Fattal, 73, is one of those former intelligence officials.
+She is less famous than Barzilai, and prefers it that way, being unwilling to talk about most of her own adventures, since she would do so only if her entire team would come forward.

-However, she was also in the Mossad for decades and also has a rather exceptional perspective on the Mossad and saving Jews, as she is the daughter of a Mossad/pre-Mossad Israeli intelligence agent – her father, NI (name withheld).
+However, she was also in intelligence for decades and also has a rather unique perspective on the Mossad and saving Jews, as she is the daughter of a pre-Mossad Israeli intelligence agent, her father, Nissim Louzia.

-She is more comfortable telling her father’s stories than her own – some of which tie into the new exhibition’s theme, while others relate to other kinds of intelligence operations.
+She is more comfortable telling her father’s stories – some of which tie into the new exhibit’s theme, while others relate to other kinds of intelligence operations – than her own.

 She told a story about how her father was imprisoned in Syria three times.
 One time it was after the Syrians found out that he had a brother who went to live in a kibbutz in Israel.

-That time, she recalled, he got released by using connections he had with France to get the French to send him an important lawyer who helped get him out.
+That time, she said, he got released by using connections he had with France to get the French to send him an important lawyer who helped get him out.

 But the third time, in 1948, had a very distinct story because it also involved well-known Israeli intelligence agent Akiva Feinstein.